 How do you Make Money Online with a Micro niche?

 Determine Your Audience

 First things first, find your audience.
 Make the most of social media and existing brands in the coffee industry.
-Explore what the community of your particular micro niche looks like, how they interact, what their pain points are with existing offerings and crucially, where they’re putting their money.
+Explore what the community of your particular micro-niche is like and how they interact.

 Your connection needs to be genuine and knowledgeable to establish real value – by now, all prospective audiences are pretty business savvy, and they can tell the difference between a brand that’s truly invested in what they’re offering, and one that’s just in it ‘til the next trend or paycheque comes along.

 Engaging your community for the love of the industry is essential.
 Be prepared to engage honestly and consistently with your target audience, and they will act in kindness.

 What makes your niche website different?